ramiror/spanglish/README.md

 To mexicaniate | To steal a criminal's booty
 Putting was the gus! | You must pay
 Eat it bent | Bear the situation w/o complaining
+Among firemen we don't tread the hose | We don't mess with our kind Put down a change | Calm down

 ## English -> Spanish